 A hysterectomy has risks such as heavy bleeding and infection that you should discuss with your doctor.
 You may experience effects from the anaesthetic.

-You'll be in hospital for at least a day or two, and perhaps up to seven days.
+You'll be in hospital for at least a day or 2, and perhaps up to 7 days.

 There may be vaginal bleeding and discharge for up to a few weeks after surgery.

 Some women find a hysterectomy very difficult emotionally, worrying that they have lost something important about being a woman.
-Others find they feel much better, especially if symptoms like heavy bleeding have gone.
+Others find they feel much better after the operation, especially if symptoms like heavy bleeding have gone.

 You won't be able to lift heavy objects or do anything strenuous for at least a few weeks.
+You shouldn’t drive a car for about 3 weeks and you shouldn’t have sex for 6 weeks after a hysterectomy.
 Standing for long periods can also be tiring.

 You should contact your doctor if pain worsens or if you develop nausea or vomiting, or bleeding that's heavier than a menstrual period.